By Naddya Wagner

 Places to eat in Sofia

-Outside the capital you’ll want to follow the crowd and order from a place with at least a few occupied tables.
-Keep in mind that life goes at a different pace in the countryside and at times your food might take a really long time to be prepared and served.
+Outside the capital, just follow the crowd and eat in places that are full of people, or which at least have a few occupied tables.
+Keep in mind that life occurs at a different pace in the countryside and that your food might quite a long time to be prepared and served.
 On the bright side, it’ll always be fresh.

 Transportation in Bulgaria

 - Taxis in Sofia: make sure you check the sticker with the prices on the car window.
 Taxi scams in Sofia are very common, so if you notice anything disturbing, get out of the car as soon as possible.

 - Sofia Metro: whenever possible, use the subway.
 It’s the fastest, safest and most reliable form of transportation.
 Don’t buy your tickets in advance, as their use is time limited.
 Instead, if you’re spending several days in Sofia, buy a magnetic rechargeable card.

 - Intercity Buses: Etap is a reliable company and their routes cover most of the country.